 - Always check your blind spot.
 This is something I can't stress enough!
 Thoughtlessly changing lanes can lead to a dangerous situation, especially with smaller vehicles like motorcycles.

 - Use your turn signals.
 Whether you're turning or changing lanes, you need to give the car behind you enough time to react.

 - Be cautious for aggressive drivers.
 If you do encounter an angry driver, back off and give them space on the road.
 The best thing is to stay calm to avoid getting into an accident with this person, or another driver on the road.

 - Don't use cruise control in the rain or snow.
 Using this feature during heavy rain, snow or ice can cause you to lose control of your vehicle.

 - Keep your hands on the wheel, and off your cell phone!
 Texting and driving has become the number one distraction for teens and adults.
 A text isn't worth anyone's life, and each time you take your eyes off the road, you put yourself and others at risk.
 Another reason to keep your eyes on your phone - you will get a ticket!
 According to the Governors Highway Safety Association, 47 states have banned text messaging for drivers.
 If you get caught, you may get slapped with a big fine, and get points on your driving record.
 A good way to avoid this is to keep your phone in a place that you can't reach while you're driving.

 For the first few weeks, it might be a good idea to have your teen start off with small trips that are less than five miles away.
 It will help build confidence, and allow them to get more comfortable with driving alone.
 If you're still nervous, there are other options you can look into, such as a GPS tracking device or smart phone apps that will monitor location and driving speeds.
 Plus, larger automakers have actually installed systems in their new models that allow parents to set limits on speed and drive time, so keep an eye out for those.

-From everyone here at Foremost, good luck and safe driving!
+From everyone here at Primero Insurance, good luck and safe driving!